dchen9911/config-setup/README.md

 ## TODO:

-Use an alias for simple one line commands (e.g. google drive sync)
+- [x] Use an alias for simple one line commands (e.g. google drive sync)

+ - [x] Send push notification to ubuntu if sync fails
-Setup nvim with intellisense of autocomplete
+ - [ ] Setup nvim with intellisense of autocomplete
+ - [ ] Change vim keybindings so it doesn't conflict with tmux